Eye-gaze Guided Multi-modal Alignment for Medical Representation Learning: Discussion and Conclusion

 In this work, we reveal the significant role of radiologists' eye-gaze data in multi-modal alignment and propose an \textbf{E}ye-gaze \textbf{G}uided \textbf{M}ulti-modal \textbf{A}lignment framework called EGMA.
 Our framework first processes eye-gaze data into token-level relation matrices, then utilizes these matrices to optimize fine-grained alignment between image patches and text tokens.
 Furthermore, the framework integrates cross-modal mapping, leveraging eye-gaze data to guide feature mapping between images and texts bidirectionally, thereby enhancing the model's ability to handle multi-modal data.
-We evaluate EGMA's zero-shot capabilities on multiple datasets and observe significant performance improvements in classification and retrieval tasks.
-Additionally, we investigate the impact of eye-gaze data scale on performance, finding that even small amounts of eye-gaze data can enhance the model's multi-modal alignment capabilities during pretraining.
-Our future work will continue to explore auxiliary information in eye-gaze data, such as temporal features, and further optimize their role in multi-modal feature alignment.
-We believe this work can serve as a valuable reference for the application of eye-gaze data in multi-modal frameworks and promote its development in the field of medical multi-modality.
+We evaluate EGMA's zero-shot capabilities and fine-tuned performances on multiple datasets and observe significant improvement in classification and retrieval tasks.
+Additionally, we investigate the impact of eye-gaze data scale on performance, finding that even small amounts of eye-gaze data can enhance the model's multi-modal alignment capabilities during pre-training.
+Overall, our EGMA framework explores the feasibility of incorporating eye-gaze data from radiologists to assist in multi-modal feature alignment during model training, laying the foundation for the application of eye-gaze data in the medical multi-modal domain.